SoftCircuits/CsvParser/ReadMe.md

 ## CsvWriter and CsvReader Classes

 These classes provide the simplest way to read and write CSV files.
-The example below writes several rows of data to a CSV file and then reads it back.
+The example below writes several rows of data to a CSV file.

 ```cs
 // Write some data to disk